Frederick Douglass: Travels to Ireland and Great Britain

 Douglass's friends and mentors feared that the publicity would draw the attention of his ex-owner, Hugh Auld, who might try to get his "property" back.
-They encouraged Douglass to tour Ireland, as many former enslaved people had done.
+They encouraged Douglass to tour Ireland, as many former slaves had done.
 Douglass set sail on the Cambria for Liverpool, England, on August 16, 1845.
 He traveled in Ireland as the Great Famine was beginning.

 The feeling of freedom from American racial discrimination amazed Douglass:

 Eleven days and a half gone, and I have crossed three thousand miles of the perilous deep.
 Instead of a democratic government, I am under a monarchical government.
 Instead of the bright, blue sky of America, I am covered with the soft, grey fog of the Emerald Isle [Ireland].
 I breathe, and lo! the chattel [slave] becomes a man.
 I gaze around in vain for one who will question my equal humanity, claim me as his slave, or offer me an insult.
 I employ a cab—I am seated beside white people—I reach the hotel—I enter the same door—I am shown into the same parlor—I dine at the same table—and no one is offended....
 I find myself regarded and treated at every turn with the kindness and deference paid to white people.
 When I go to church, I am met by no upturned nose and scornful lip to tell me, 'We don't allow niggers in here!'

-Still, Douglass was astounded by the extreme levels of poverty he encountered, much of it reminding him of his experiences in slavery.
+Still, Douglass was astounded by the extreme levels of poverty he encountered in Dublin, much of it reminding him of his experiences in slavery.
 In a letter to William Lloyd Garrison, Douglass wrote "I see much here to remind me of my former condition, and I confess I should be ashamed to lift up my voice against American slavery, but that I know the cause of humanity is one the world over.
 He who really and truly feels for the American slave, cannot steel his heart to the woes of others; and he who thinks himself an abolitionist, yet cannot enter into the wrongs of others, has yet to find a true foundation for his anti-slavery faith."

 He also met and befriended the Irish nationalist and strident abolitionist Daniel O'Connell, who was to be a great inspiration.